 This suggests that some low-income households and most moderate-income households are able to access affordable housing in the Clarence Valley, though a significant number of very low-income households were not in affordable housing as at the 2021 Census.
 In total, there was a shortfall of over 2,000 affordable rental houses.
 This is of high importance considering the large increase in median rents observed over recent years, much of which has occurred after the 2021 Census was undertaken.
 Therefore, it is likely that the affordable housing shortfall is higher still.

-This LHS focuses on affordable and low-cost market housing to meet the needs of very low, low and moderate income households, as shown in Figure 35.
+In terms of affordable housing, this LHS is focused on the parts of the housing supply continuum that Council can most impact.
+This includes affordable and low-cost market housing to meet the needs of very low, low and moderate income households, as shown in Figure 45.

-Figure 35: LHS housing supply continuum
+Figure 45: LHS housing supply continuum